mikebenfield/redwood/redwood/README.md

 library or a command line program.
 It uses a compact, cache friendly format for speed.

-The algorithm used is a modified version of that described in Geurts, Damien, and Wehenkel's Extremely Randomized Trees (2008).
+The algorithm used is an optimized version of that described in Geurts, Ernst, and Wehenkel's Extremely Randomized Trees (2006).

 ## License